ProjectMirador/mirador-awesome/README.md

 * Embeds Mirador into Omeka Classic with a built-in annotator, a manifest generator and importer, Simple Pages shortcodes and Exhibit Builder blocks for a rich IIIF-compliant presentation experience.

 ## Implementations

+* Have a Mirador implementation?
+Label it with ["mirador"](https://github.com/search?q=topic%3Amirador&type=Repositories)

 [SCTA Mirador Instance](http://mirador.scta.info)
 * A Mirador instance dedicated to viewing manuscripts collected and curated by the Scholastic Commentaries and Texts Archive